Paul-Mallet/JS-Projects/README.md

-# JS-Projects
+# JS-Small-Projects
-All my JS Projects from scratch
+All my JS Small Projects from scratch